mapbox/mapbox-studio-classic/docs/0000-01-01-common-questions.md

 How is Mapbox Studio related to TileMill?
 -----------------------------------------

-Mapbox Studio is a new map design application from Mapbox.
+Mapbox Studio is a new Style application from Mapbox.
 It is powered exclusively by vector tiles and aims to fully replace and improve upon TileMill in functionality.

 ### Similarities